UsAndRufus/nineman/README.md

 Change the second player to be `Human` rather than `Random` to play against another human.
 See my [montyman repository](https://github.com/UsAndRufus/montyman) for a better bot.

+## Issues
+* When using `montyman`, occasionally 3 mills will be created on a turn, even though I don't think that's possible
+* Separation of concerns isn't great between `nineman` and `montyman`
+* Available moves methods should probably return Vecs of `Ply`s

 ## Pull requests
 Very much welcome, but be aware this is my first Rust project and is all done fairly hastily so I can write the bot.